dfilan/pokerlottery/README.md

 NB I should make sure to use random.random for stability across python versions.

 TODOs:
-- get python prng functionality working
-- figure out how get that info in a form, send it back to the user
+- figure out how get that info in a form, send it back to the user - this probably involves "react"?

 Nice-to-haves:
 - Explain how you would use this website